Website Privacy Policy

 Data Security

 We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
-We implement administrative, technical, and physical safeguards designed to protect personal information, including access controls, encryption technologies where appropriate, and authentication measures to reduce the risk of unauthorized access.
-Access to systems containing personal information is limited to authorized personnel and service providers who require such access to perform their job functions.
+We implement administrative, technical, and physical safeguards designed to protect personal information, including:

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Website.
 Any transmission of personal information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Website.